Prahamesh86/Prahamesh86/README.md

 📊 I work with **SQL, Python, Excel and Power BI** to clean, analyze, visualize and transform data into meaningful business insights.

-🤖 I'm also exploring **Machine Learning, Generative AI, LLMs, RAG and modern data technologies** to build smarter and more impactful solutions.
+🤖 I'm also exploring ** Generative AI, LLMs, RAG and modern data technologies** to build smarter and more impactful solutions.

 🎯 My goal is to solve real-world problems by combining **Data + Technology + Business Understanding**.